 A few years back, all of the guys were excited about the Utah Red Trout they had at a restaurant in Park City named Mustang.
 Chef/Owner Bill Hufford presents this dish as one of his signature entrees which has received accolades such as "Utah's best fish dish".
-Being the resourceful foodie that I am, I researched and found the chef's recipe.
+Which led me to the challenge of researching the chef's recipe.
 Below is my take on his recipe.

 The trout is quick sautéed, served with a lemon butter sauce with capers and diced Roma tomatoes.
 If you want a quick dinner that cooks in 10 minutes or less, this is it.
 This recipe can also be made with tilapia in place of the trout.

 Mustang Restaurant's Utah Red Trout

 Olive oil to sauté the trout

 1 tablespoon minced shallots

 juice of 2 lemons